next-multilingual/next-multilingual/README.md

 exampleApp.pageNotFoundError.goBack = Go back home
 ```

-### Localized API Routes
+### Using messages in APIs

-One of Next.js' core features is its [builtin API support](https://nextjs.org/docs/api-routes/introduction).
-It's not uncommon for APIs to return content in different languages. `next-multilingual` has an equivalent API just for this use case: `getMessages`.
-Unlike the `useMessages` hook, `getMessages` can be used in API Routes.
-Here is an "Hello API" example on how to use it:
+APIs often need to be localized.
+Here is an "Hello API" example:

 ```ts
 import type { NextApiRequest, NextApiResponse } from 'next'